mndillon/toki-pona-nanpa-linja-n/README.md

 ---

-## Percentage — noke
+## Percentages — noke
-**noke** expresses percentage.
+**noke** expresses percentages.

 Rule:

-- Can split "noken" into "n oken", the percentage symbol is always at the end of a decimal number, so there always is the endng -n
+- Can split "noken" into "n oken", the percentage symbol is always at the end of a decimal number, so it merges with the ending -n
 - Adds more context, makes the assumption that the strings of digits represent numeric values